-The Board of Directors has selected Baker, Newman & Noyes, Limited Liability Company ("Baker, Newman & Noyes"), independent certified public accountants, as the auditors for the Company and the Banks for the current fiscal year ending June 30, 1996.
-At the meeting, the shareholders will vote upon a proposal to ratify the selection of the firm as auditors.
-In the event shareholders holding a majority of the common stock represented at the meeting fail to ratify the selection of Baker, Newman & Noyes as auditors, the Board of Directors will reevaluate its selection and may choose another firm to serve as auditors for fiscal year 1996.
+The Board of Directors has selected Baker, Newman & Noyes, Limited Liability Company ("Baker, Newman & Noyes"), independent certified public accountants, as the auditors for the Company for the current fiscal year ending June 30, 1997.
+Baker, Newman & Noyes has acted as the Company's principal accountants since February 6, 1995.
+At the meeting, shareholders will vote upon a proposal to ratify the selection of Baker, Newman & Noyes as auditors.
+In the event shareholders holding a majority of the shares entitled to vote represented at the meeting fail to ratify the selection of Baker, Newman & Noyes as auditors, the Board of Directors will reevaluate its selection and may choose another firm to serve as auditors for fiscal year 1997.

-It is expected that a representative of Baker, Newman & Noyes will be present at the meeting to respond to appropriate questions relating to the audit for the fiscal year ended June 30, 1995 or to the Company's financial statements.
+It is expected that a representative of Baker, Newman & Noyes will be present at the meeting to respond to appropriate questions relating to the audit for the fiscal year ended June 30, 1996 or to the Company's financial statements.
 The firm's representative will have the opportunity to make a statement if he or she desires to do so.

 KPMG Peat Marwick LLP was previously the principal accountants for the Company.
 On February 6, 1995, that firm's appointment as principal accountants was terminated and Baker, Newman & Noyes, Limited Liability Company was engaged as principal accountants.
-The decision to change accountants has been approved by the Board of Directors on February 6, 1995.
+The decision to change accountants was approved by the Board of Directors on February 6, 1995.